Oaklight/argo-openai-proxy/docs/source/usage/advanced/tools/getting-started.md

 # Getting Started with Tool Calls (Function Calling)

 Tool calls, also known as function calling, allow AI models to request the execution of external functions.
-This feature has been available since version v2.7.5.alpha1 and provides powerful capabilities for integrating AI models with external functions and APIs.
+This feature has been available since version v2.7.5.alpha1 and now includes **native function calling support** for OpenAI and Anthropic models, with Gemini support in development.

 ## What is Tool Calling?